Efficiency of estimators for locally asymptotically normal quantum statistical models: Proofs of Theorems in Section

 Now we proceed to the proof Theorem \ref{thm:q_gauss_minimax}.
 To this end, it suffices to show the following (i) and (ii): \begin{itemize} \item[(i)] $N$ is equivalent in law. \item[(ii)] $N$ satisfies the following inequality:

 \end{itemize} In fact, suppose that (i) is true.
-Then Lemma \ref{lem:equi_law} tells us that the first line of the inequality in (ii) is further bounded from below by the asymptotic representation bound $c^{(rep)}_G$.
+Then Lemma \ref{lem:equi_law} tells us that the first line of the inequality in (ii) is further bounded from below by the Holevo bound $c^{(H)}_G$.
 This is nothing but the desired minimax theorem.

 Let us prove (ii) first.
 From \eqref{eq:gaus_minimax_proof_bound}, we have

 Here, the second inequality follows from the portmanteau lemma, and the last equality from \eqref{eq:gaus_proof_bar_tilde}.
 Since the first line is independent of $h$, we have (ii).